 When its lunch time, curd is a must-have for both DH and LO.
 So I always make sure I have fresh curd every afternoon.
 At the same time, I never carry over curd for the next day.
 Though I do not eat curd, I just don’t like sour curd sitting in my fridge.
-So on days when I end up with excess curd, I prepare more kulambu
+So on days when I end up with excess curd, I prepare more kulambu for lunch!

 More Kulambu is one other dish my mom is an expert in.
 It hardly takes 10 to 15 minutes to prepare and requires very minimum ingredients.
 Its very light, but yet really yumm when eaten with hot, steaming rice and a spicy side dish like potato fry or brinjal fry!